ahamilton144/GitTutorial/README.md

               prompt = true
 ```

-Lastly, if you have Cygwin's Git, you will probably have to follow Carl's comment at the bottom of [this page](https://helmiagustian.wordpress.com/2014/03/17/install-meld-at-cygwin-as-mergetool/)
+Lastly, if you have Cygwin's Git, you will probably have to follow Carl's comment at the bottom of [this page](https://helmiagustian.wordpress.com/2014/03/17/install-meld-at-cygwin-as-mergetool/).

+Once you have followed these steps, you can compare the differences between the current checked out branch (say, *andrew_working*) and another branch (say, *master*) by typing

+`git difftool master`

+Git will find all files which are different between the two branches, and ask you one-by-one whether you want to open that file for comparison in Meld.